"Evil More Than All Before"

 Velikovsky proposed that the pen name Rib-Addi ("Elder Father") was more of a title and corresponds to the Egyptian office of Senior Vizier.
 He further deduced that this minister must have been none other than Ahab, King of Israel.
 This turns out to be the case.
 Moreover, it can now be said with all confidence that Ahab is also one and the same as "Senior Vizier" Aye.
 In his correspondence, Rib-Addi observes the protocol of the court, however the tone of his letters is far from submissive.
 This condescending attitude of "Rib-Addi" is a further clue to the author's true identity.

 It had been Aye who earlier evicted Akhenaten from Thebes and not only forced but enforced his exile at the city of Akhet-aten.
 For the last seven years of Amenhotep III's reign, Aye was second in power.
 Aye acquiesced to the will of Yuya and of Queen Tiye in regard to the succession of Akhenaten, however, there was little love lost between Akhenaten and Aye.
 Aye would have insisted on retaining his senior status and would have taken precautions in order to protect his various titles and those of his leading sons.
-Concessions were likely demanded and granted to Aye by Yuya and Queen Tiye in order to secure his support for Akhenaten.
+Concessions were likely demanded and granted to Aye by Yuya and Queen Tiye in order to allow Akhenaten to play his allotted (and highly destructive) role.

 Aye did not write to Akhenaten using his former pen name of Labayu, but that of Rib-Addi, "Elder (of) Father."
 In spite of this, Akhenaten and other ministers often do not refer to Aye as Rib-Addi, but by the less flattering epithet of Ayyab, connoting the "Hated" or "Where is the Father?"
-Aye, like the earlier New Kingdom figure of Apophis/Tao, was typecast as a forlorn Job (Heb.
+Aye was or became a kind of forlorn Job (Heb.
 Ayyab) figure.
 He eluded what seemed to be certain death on more than one occasion, from intrigue, war and also disease.
 Ahab is particularly characterized in the Kings narrative as brooding.
 However, the name Ahab itself does not mean "Hated" but "Brother (of) Father," that is, "Uncle," and is very close in form to the Amarna Letter pen name of Rib-Addi as noted by Velikovsky.
-The vizier Aye was also quite literally an uncle, not only to Akhenaten but also to Smenkhare and Tutankhamun.
-Upon the death of Tut, Aye succeeded to the highest office in the Two Lands and assumed the epithet of It-Netjer, "Father-God" or "Divine/Holy Father."
+The vizier Aye was also quite reasonably an uncle to Akhenaten if not also to Smenkhkare and Tutankhamun.
+Upon the death of Tut, Aye again succeeded to the highest office in the Two Lands and assumed the epithet of It-Netjer, "Father-God" or "Divine/Holy Father."

 Velikovsky also associated Aman-appa, a high official of Samaria mentioned in the Amarna letters, with the Biblical Amon (a variant of the name Aanen), ruler/mayor of the city of Samaria in the reign of King Ahab. ac While Aanen may have been mayor of the city of Samaria/Sumer, Aye (Ahab) was the ruler of the entire region.
 The identification of Biblical Ahab as the Egyptian regent "Rib-Addi" of the Amarna Tablets and future pharaoh Aye also has a profound impact on our understanding of ancient chronology.
 Due to his mention in the inscriptions of the Assyrian king Shalmaneser III, Ahab is the first Biblical person that can be dated with a high degree of certainty.
 This in turn allows the close of the Egyptian 18th Dynasty to be dated with equal (and actually greater) precision.